andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 terraform -v
 ```

-Done!
-Next, create a `main.tf` file in the root of your Remix project, and set it up to use the [Cloudflare Provider](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).
+Create a `main.tf` file in the root of your Remix project, and set it up to use the [Cloudflare Provider](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).

 ```tf
 terraform {